 After 9/11, airlines don’t want anything in the cabin that could be used as a weapon so if you’re carrying any type of say, martial arts weapons or tradesman’s tools (crowbars, hammers, drills, pliers, saws, etc) you’ll have to pack them in your checked-in bags.
 If you pack any sharp objects in your checked suitcase, wrap them to ensure safety for the baggage handlers and transportation security officers.

 For fairly obvious reasons, nobody wants guns on board a plane so firearms will have to be packed in your bags and go in the hold.
 In the USA, where gun ownership is fairly common, this might not raise many eyebrows but elsewhere, such as in Europe, traveling with a firearm is extremely unusual.
-In europe, just about the only firearms that people will travel with will be sporting or hunting weapons and these must be carried in a locked and secure case designed for the purpose - which is sensible because you don't want your precious gun dmaged.
+In Europe, just about the only firearms that people will travel with will be sporting or hunting weapons and these must be carried in a locked and secure case designed for the purpose.

 Plainly, the best thing wherever you are traveling from or to, will be to check with the airline and find out what their rules are before you pitch up at the airport armed to the teeth.
-Indeed, some airport police, if they're notexpecting you, might want to interview you before you even enter the bulding.
+Indeed, some airport police, if they’re not expecting you, might want to interview you before you even enter the building.

 Baggage weight limits

 All in all, the best pan is to travel light, pack loose and check the weight of your bags before you go.
-Hand-held bag weighing gadgets are available on Amazon for a few bucks and are worth their weight in the gold of exess baggage charges.
+Hand-held bag weighing gadgets are available on Amazon for a few pounds and are worth their weight in the gold of excess baggage charges.

 Don’t panic about your bags

-It's worth remembering that in these days of airline anxiety, some airline baggage handers and security staff may occasionally make spot checks of bags, they may be checked by dogs and they may be x-rayed.
-An airline is legally (by international statute) respnsible for your checked in bagage and for getting it (and you) to your destination safely so don't be too scared simply to leave it to security staff to check your bag; if it's too impregnably locked or wrapped or strapped or chained shut, they may view it with suspicion and force it open.
+It’s worth remembering that in these days of airline anxiety, some airline baggage handers and security staff may occasionally make spot checks of bags, they may be checked by dogs and they may be x-rayed.
+An airline is legally (by international statute) responsible for your checked in baggage and for getting it (and you) to your destination safely so don’t be too scared simply to leave it to security staff to check your bag.

 Security and what you can take with you.

 Airports can be impersonal and apparently unfriendly places.
-We all want to get on an airplane where the only passengers are those with legitimate reasons to travel and that there's nobody onboard that could do us harm - even if they wanted to - and that means that sadly, we have all got to put up with being treated as if we were that sinister person.
-So the answer is, just grin and bear it, it won't take long and once you're through security, you can enjoy the travel (and shopping) experience that most international airports have to offer when you get 'air side'.
+We all want to get on an airplane where the only passengers are those with legitimate reasons to travel and that there’s nobody onboard that could do us harm – even if they wanted to – and that means, we have all have to go through the security process.
+So the answer is, just grin and bear it, it won’t take long and once you’re through security, you can enjoy the travel (and shopping) experience that most international airports have to offer when you get ‘air side’.

 Laptops and Mobile Devices like iPhones and iPads

-The security staff will want to see that these devices are genuine computers and not some cobbled-together IED that looks like a laptop so make sure you can get this out from your handbag easily.
+The security staff will generally want to see that these devices out of your bag, so make sure you can get them out from your handbag easily.